tvquizphd/pong-clone-in-JS/README.md

-# Simple Pong clonethat plays in the browser using plain Javascript.
+# Simple Pong clone that plays in the browser using plain Javascript.

 Just open the pong.html file in a browser.
 Play using your mouse to move the left paddle.
 3 points win the game.
 Have fun!